dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 **Diversity-based Methods** Diversity-based methods select data points diversily throughout the feature space, compensating the lack of exploration within uncertainty-based methods.
 This idea is contratry to the idea of uncertainty sampling and has usually been tackled by geometric approaches.
-This is approached by taking a set of selected samples, usually referred to as core set, to represent the distribution of the feature space of the entire training set [11, 12].
+This is approached by taking a set of selected samples, usually referred to as coreset, to represent the distribution of the feature space of the entire training set [11, 12].
 For this usually the batch size is increased to avoid for the sampling bias problem.
 The most renowned approach defined active learning as a coreset selection problem where the selection of a subset of data instances from a model trained to achieve the same performance as the model on the entirely available data